davitazzio/snow-cover-classifier/README.md

 ## Ground truth Data

 Ground truth data are obtained by the validation work of NASA maps
-[@tesi_ceci]: from NASA satellite data NDSI map is calculated thought a validation work using ground station values, a specific threshold is calculated to distinguish snow areas, iced cloud and areas without snow.\
+[6]: from NASA satellite data NDSI map is calculated thought a validation work using ground station values, a specific threshold is calculated to distinguish snow areas, iced cloud and areas without snow.\